Get a Grip on clumpy Row Distribution – the Teradata PPI Table.

-One likely reason is that we are confronted with the scenario of a SET table and many identical NUPI values.
-The AMPs must do a duplicate row check for each inserted row.
-This process can take enormous time and waste a lot of CPU cycles as each new row is compared in full against all the rows with the same Primary Index value.
+One possible reason for the issue is the presence of a SET table with numerous identical NUPI values.
+The AMPs are required to perform a duplicate row check for every newly inserted row, resulting in significant time and CPU cycle consumption.
+This is due to each row being fully compared against all the other rows that share the same Primary Index value.

-While we may solve it by switching over to a MULTISET design in the case of nonpartitioned tables, we have another excellent opportunity to address this problem with Teradata partitioned tables (PPI tables).
+Switching to a MULTISET design for nonpartitioned tables can solve the problem, but we also have a great opportunity to address it with Teradata partitioned tables (PPI tables).

 CREATE TABLE MultiLevel_Example